 Concept #6: Body-centered Awareness

 There are several reasons why we might have our bodies closed.
 We can learn this habit from our parents.
-And/or, really difficult things have happened to us that have created the lacerating default mode network as a result of trauma, which then prevents us from accessing our body’s sensations.
+And/or from really difficult things that have happened to us and have contributed to our default mode networks becoming lacerating, which then can prevent us from accessing our body’s sensations.

-(As an aside, this is why constellations are so beautiful, we get to be somebody else, but in our own body, speaking out bodies, can safely experience intense emotions that are not ours. do body-centered awareness push-ups!)
+(As an aside, this is why constellations are so beautiful, we get to be somebody else, but in our own body, allowing our bodies to safely experience intense emotions that are not ours.
+Like doing body-centered awareness push-ups!)

-Perhaps you’ve heard of poly-vagal theory, the work of Stephen Porges, fight—flight-freeze—etc?
-The vagus nerve is a huge bundle of nerve fibers that runs from our head to pelvis and controls much of our lived experience and our perceived sense of safety and belonging, especially in terms of how we relate to other humans.
+Perhaps you’ve heard of polyvagal theory, the work of Stephen Porges, fight-flight-freeze—etc?
+The vagus nerve is a huge bundle of nerve fibers that runs from our pelvie to our head and controls much of our lived experience and our perceived sense of safety and belonging, especially in terms of how we relate to other humans.

 The term “ventral vagal” refers to the state of our nervous system that we are in when we have a sense that we are safe and we matter.
 Especially in western cultures, we tend to believe that the brain in the skull is all-knowing and in charge, controlling everything, including knowing when we are safe or not.
 But actually, only 10% of the vagal nerve fibers run downward; 90% of the fibers run UP to the skull brain from the body, giving us critical information about the world and what is safe (and what isn’t.)